 It can be quite frustrating to put in the time and effort to shop and apply for life insurance, only to find out that your application has been denied.
-If you have been denied life insurance, however, that doesn’t mean it’s impossible to get coverage.
-Here’s what you can do if your life insurance application has been denied.
+However, if you have been denied life insurance, that doesn’t mean it’s impossible to get coverage.
+Here’s what you can do if your life insurance application has been rejected.

-If you suffer from a pre-existing condition or chronic illness, there’s a chance a life insurance company will decline your traditional life insurance application.
-Your chances of being accepted can increase by being able to show that your illness is being treated.
+If you suffer from a preexisting condition or chronic illness, there’s a chance a life insurance company will decline your traditional life insurance application.
+However, your chances of being accepted increase when you can show that your illness is being treated.

 Health Condition Discovered During Your Medical Exam

 When applying for life insurance coverage, you will be asked various medical-related questions.
 Therefore, it’s important to be both truthful and accurate when completing this information.
 Additionally, you may be required to take a blood or urine test (as part of the medical exam) to further understand your health and risk factors.